themeum/wp-crowdfunding/readme.txt

 6. Crowdfunding Frontend Dashboard

 == Changelog ==

+= 2.0.8 - 6 October, 2020 =
+Fix: Some field settings enable/disable options were not working properly.
+Fix: Reset Settings button in the bottom section of the General settings was not working.

 = 2.0.7 - 6 October, 2020 =
 Fix: Some field settings enable/disable options were not working properly.
 Fix: Reset Settings button in the bottom section of the General settings was not working.